 Due to the quantity of fish we get in and our limited holding facilities we are accepting only PRE-orders.
 Below is a listing of the fish we will have available this spring.
 We will call you once fish arrive and we have assured their health.
 We will set up a pick up time with you when we call.Please bring either five gallon buckets or boxes for transport.
 IBN will package your fish in plastic bags along with oxygen to ensure your fish travel home safely.
 PLASTIC BAGS ARE a Must!!!

-Due to COVID 19 - PLEASE SCHEDULE PICK UP!
+PLEASE SCHEDULE PICK UP!

 Call Don to Order - 419-669-4084

 We will have you pull up and we can package your order and load it into your car.
 You don't even have to get out of the vehicle.

 *All Orders Subject to availability.

 3-5” Hybrid Striped Bass $2.50 each

 A highly adaptive and well-suited predator for ponds and small lakes, the largemouth bass is undoubtedly North America’s most popular game fish.
 Reaching lengths of 20 inches, largemouth have a varied diet including crustaceans, insects, fish, and reptiles.
 Preferred habitat includes abundant vegetation and clear water with spawning occurring on gravel, sand, and hard clays.

 Hybrid Striped Bass Morone saxatilis x M. chrysops

 A genetic cross between a striped bass and a white bass, the hybrid striped bass combines excellent fish diversity and manageability within ponds and small lakes.
 Hybrid stripers are a pelagic—open water—species, inhabiting areas not occupied by traditional pond predators.
 Hybrid stripers do not reproduce in ponds and obtain lengths up to 25 inches.